Advice > Product management

 Let’s get into it.

-Get expert feedback on your resume with an ex-FAANG product manager
+Get expert feedback on your resume from an ex-FAANG product manager

 1. Defining your PM skillset